 - MAP Paid Credit Hours Adjustments: Once payment processing ends for an academic year, adjustments to the number of MAP Paid Credit Hours that have been assessed will not be made for individuals who originally had their expenses (e.g., tuition and fees) covered using those benefits (i.e., you cannot choose to "pay back" the dollar amount of benefits used in order to reinstate MAP Paid Credit Hours).

-Your eligibility for the MAP grant will be automatically determined if the approved Illinois college at which you plan to use the award is listed on your FAFSA.
+Your eligibility for the MAP grant will be automatically determined if the approved Illinois college at which you plan to use the award is listed on your FAFSA (or, for some students beginning with the 2020-21 academic year, on the Alternative Application for Illinois Financial Aid – see the note at the top of this page for more information).

 Verification of eligibility, and announcement of an estimated award amount (if any), is performed by the college each academic year.
 Only if you are eligible will an estimated MAP grant appear on a financial aid award letter from your college.
 If you are a MAP recipient, refer to the Monetary Award Program (MAP) Rights & Responsibilities document for the appropriate academic year to obtain more detailed information regarding the program.

 Please be aware that, based on application volume and appropriated funds for any academic year, grant funding is likely to be depleted before all eligible applicants can be awarded.
 When this occurs, ISAC will announce a suspension date.
 Award announcements for applications received after the suspension date will be placed in suspension status.
-Note that legislation may sometimes call for exceptions to the suspension date for specific academic years – when this occurs, it will be outlined in the Processing Updates section, below, for the appropriate year(s).
-Students for whom MAP award announcements are in suspension status will not receive MAP grant money.
+Students for whom MAP award announcements are in suspension status will not receive MAP grant money, unless additional funding becomes available at a later date.

-If you are applying for financial aid to attend college during an academic year that starts on or after July 1, 2017, you are encouraged to complete and submit each academic year's FAFSA as soon as possible after October 1 (for example, the 2017-18 FAFSA should be submitted as soon as possible after October 1, 2016).
+You are encouraged to complete and submit each academic year's FAFSA as soon as possible after October 1 (for example, the 2020-21 FAFSA should be submitted as soon as possible after October 1, 2019).

 MAP grants can be applied only toward tuition and mandatory fees.
 MAP grants cannot be used for items such as books, travel or housing.
 All MAP awards will be paid directly to your college.
 Your college certifies that you are enrolled and that you meet all other eligibility requirements.
 You may be required to provide proof of Illinois residency.